View the following services and resources from the library specifically for faculty and staff.

 - An online library orientation/instruction session for your class (such as a live Zoom session with a librarian)

 To ensure access to this form please first sign in using your Los Rios Single Sign-on, which you can access under the Employee Login tab on this page.
-Please see Library Instruction FAQ for more information.
+Please see Library Instruction FAQ for more information about library orientations/instruction.

 - Online copies of handouts

-- We can only acquire films with closed captions.
+- We can only aquire films with closed captions.

 Faculty and staff guides include directions and information about our resources and services, such as how to embed a librarian, download an eBook, resources for Natomas Center faculty, and more.

 See our Course Reserves page for FAQs, policies, and reserve information.

 To put an item on reserve (e.g. your course textbook, videos, etc.):

 - Print and fill out the Reserves Form

 - Bring it with the reserve item to the Circulation Desk in the library